1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

     the credential from this endpoint if they knew the correct URL.
 Future versions of this specification may serve use cases that require more in-depth protection of refresh endpoints.
--   Another option in the space is the [[[VC-STATUS-2021]]] specification, which was adopted as a standards-track specification by the VCWG on December 14th 2022.
+-   The recommended option for checkinn revocation is the [[[vc-bitstring-status-list]]] specification, which was adopted as a standards-track specification by the VCWG on December 14th 2022.
 This protocol enables an issuer to publish a compactly encoded list of status indicator bits covering many credentials at once in an unnamed order.
     Within each issued credential, the issuer includes a pointer to a specific bit within the bulk status list.
 This enables verifiers to efficiently query for status results without revealing which specific credential's status is being checked.
 It does not feature the ability to retrieve a revocation reason for a revoked credential, nor does it provide a refreshed version of the credential consistent with the issuer's latest status data, features that are sometimes bundled with revocation.

 #### Alignment with CASE items